chrimaeon/gradle-licenses-plugin/README.md

 #### Multi-project Builds

-If you have a multi-project build you can add projects you want to collect license information from in the main project.
+For multi-project build, you can add projects you want to collect license information from in the main project.

 ```groovy
 licenses {